TM0809/JH-ECE-Dissertation-Proposal-Template/README.md

-# JHU Mechanical Engineering Dissertation Proposal Template
+# JHU Electrical Engineering Dissertation Proposal Template

-This is an unofficial LaTeX template for the dissertation proposal for PhD in Mechanical Engineering program at Johns Hopkins University.
+This is an unofficial LaTeX template for the dissertation proposal for PhD in Electrical & Computer Engineering program at Johns Hopkins University.
 The program does not require any specific formatting, however, provides some general guidelines on the sections with a suggested page limit to be included in the proposal.
 This template is created based on those general guidelines.

 **It is the user's responsibility to discuss with their advisor(s) and committee members about the formatting and styles of the proposal.**